Contact Customer Service

 The City of Santa Fe requires development projects attempting to obtain new water services to offset new demands on the City's water system.
 A water budget approved by the Water Budget Office will determine the amount of water required to be offset, usually by obtaining water rights.
 Visit the Engineering Division web page of the Land Use Department for the appropriate Water Budget Office contact and to learn more about the City's land development code.

-Construction Standards And Approved Contractors
+Construction Standards, Design Criteria, and Approved Contractors

-Water Bank, Water Right Acquisitions, And Compliance
+Water Bank, Water Right Acquisitions, and Compliance

 Residential, mixed, and commercial developments with water demand larger than 10, 7.5, and 5 acre-feet per year (AFY) are considered above-threshold developments.
 They must offset their water demand by purchasing an equivalent amount of Middle Rio Grande water rights and transferring them into Santa Fe Water's Buckman Wellfield permit – pumping of the Buckman Wellfield impacts the Rio Grande, and nearby tributaries and Santa Fe Water must have water rights in the wellfield greater than this impact.